slavizh/s2d-oms-mgmt-solution/README.md

 On the Cluster Name owner where the code is executed for gathering all the data the registered value CPUUsage from Get-StorageHealthReport will be higher than what the actual usage is.

+### Issue 3

+If you do not have any Faults no Fault data will be send to OMS which will result in errors when the S2D is opened because the Fault related custom fields will not be created.

 ## Updates

 ### Update 1